Minor leg problems, such as sore muscles, are common. Leg problems

 and muscle that occurs in children.

-- Overuse injuries may occur when you "overdo" an
+- Problems can occur when you "overdo" an

 activity, do the same activity repeatedly, or increase your exercise.
-Examples
+This may be called an overuse injury even though you did not have an actual injury.
+Examples of overuse injuries includes

 Muscle cramps can be caused by activity or